GlenEder/openGL_Golang/README.md

 # openGL_Golang

-Following the tutorial at http://www.opengl-tutorial.org/ but transposing into golang
+Following the tutorial @[opengl-tutorial](http://www.opengl-tutorial.org/) but transposing into golang